Banda, Uttar Pradesh

 Banda is a city and a municipal board in Banda district in the state of Uttar Pradesh, India.
 Banda is divided among north, east, west and south Banda.
 Banda lies south of the Yamuna river in the Bundelkhand region.
 It is the administrative headquarters of Banda District.
 The town is well connected to major cities with railways and state highways.
 The town is near the right bank of the river Ken, 189 km south-west of Allahabad.

 Banda was a town and district of British India, in the Allahabad division of the United Provinces.
 The population in 1901 was 22,565.
-It was formerly, but is no longer, a military cantonment.
+It was formerly a military cantonment.

 History

 Banda, which forms one of the districts included under the general name of Bundelkhand, has formed an arena of contention for the successive races who have struggled for the sovereignty of India.

 Shamsher Bahadur I (Krishna Rao) was a Maratha ruler of the dominion of Banda.
 He was the son of Bajirao I and Mastani.
 He was bestowed upon a portion of his father's dominion of Banda and Kalpi.
 In 1761, he and his army contingent were involved (fought alongside the Peshwa) in the Third Battle of Panipat between the Marathas and Afghans.
 He was wounded in that battle and died a few days later at Deeg.
 Shamsher's successor Ali Bahadur (Krishna Singh) established his authority over large parts of Bundelkhand and became the Peshwa'a Subedar of Banda.
 The descendants of Shamsher Bahadur continued their allegiance towards the Maratha polity and his grandson, Shamsher Bahadur II, fought the English in the Anglo-Maratha War of 1803.